Npretious/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-My projects from the HTML Tech Academy Course
+My projects from the HTML and CSS Tech Academy Courses